fat-potato-uk/spring-helm-prom/README.md

 curl -v localhost:8080/employees
 ```

-You should now see the metric increase!
+You should now see the metric increase in Prometheus!

 Happy Helming!